AnastasiaIU/hyperskill-coffee-machine/README.md

 # hyperskill-coffee-machine
 Here is my implementation of the [Coffee Machine (Kotlin)](https://hyperskill.org/projects/67) project from JetBrains Academy.

-This Kotlin project is implemented with a usage of State pattern and displays information in the standard output.
+This Kotlin project is implemented with a usage of State pattern with an interface and displays information in the standard output.

 ### Example of the output
 The greater-than symbol followed by a space (> ) represents the user input.
 Note that it's not part of the input.